TouchDesigner/TouchEngine-Windows/README.md

         result = TEInstanceSetFrameRate(instance, 30, 1);
     }

+Load a component:

+    if (result == TEResultSuccess)
+    {
+        result = TEInstanceLoad(instance, "sample.tox", TETimeExternal);
+    }

+Loading begins immediately.

-An instance is created suspended.
-Once configured, resuming the instance will cause it to begin loading the component:
+An instance is loaded suspended.
+Once configured, resuming the instance will permit rendering (and start playback in TETimeInternal mode):

     if (result == TEResultSuccess)
     {